 Gesa Stedman teaches British culture and literature at the Centre for British Studies, Humboldt-Universität zu Berlin.
-She is currently Dean of Studies, spokesperson of the Berlin Graduate School for British Studies, and co-leads the international and interdisciplinary research networks Writing 1900 and the Berlin-Britain Research Network.
-Her research interests include the discourse on emotions in English literature, cultural exchange between England and France, late 19th-century and early-20th-century Anglophone travellers to Berlin, and the literary fields in the UK, France, and Germany.
-Together with Sandra van Lente, she runs the website The Literary Field Kaleidoscope, for which she regularly reviews contemporary literature published in the UK.
+She is currently the Centre's Director, spokesperson of the Berlin Graduate School for British Studies, and co-leads the international and interdisciplinary research network Writing 1900.
+Her research